-Diamondback turtles have concentric, diamond-shaped markings and grooves on the scutes (plates) of their carapaces (top shells), which range from medium gray or brown to nearly black in the subspecies exhibited at the Aquarium.
+Diamondback terrapins are turtles with concentric, diamond-shaped markings and grooves on the scutes (plates) of their carapaces (top shells), which range from medium gray or brown to nearly black.

-The feet are strongly webbed; the hind feet are especially large and flat.
-These large webbed feet and muscular legs enable terrapins to be strong swimmers, an ability needed when living in an environment with daily tidal changes and strong currents.
+Their feet are strongly webbed; the hind feet are especially large and flat.
+These large webbed feet and muscular legs make terrapins strong swimmers, a necessary ability when living in an environment with daily tidal changes and strong currents.

 Mating takes place in the early spring, with nesting extending through mid-summer.
-Females lay two to three clutches of eggs annually.
-Clutch size ranges from four to 23 eggs, and varies throughout the terrapin’s range.
+Females lay two to three clutches of eggs annually, with clutch sizes ranging from four to 23 eggs.

-During the cold winter months, diamondbacks hibernate buried in the mud at the bottom of tidal creeks.
-In the northern part of their range, terrapins enter hibernation in November or December, and emerge between April and May.
+During the cold winter months, diamondbacks hibernate, buried in the mud at the bottom of tidal creeks.
+In the northern part of their range, terrapins enter hibernation in November or December and emerge between April and May.
 Hibernating terrapins remain completely submerged and inactive throughout the winter.
 Oxygen needs are greatly reduced due to low metabolism and inactivity during this dormant state.
-Dissolved oxygen is absorbed from the water in the mouth and tail opening (the cloaca).
+Dissolved oxygen is also absorbed from the water through the mouth and tail opening (the cloaca).

-Diamondbacks are well adapted for eating hard-shelled prey including aquatic snails (e.g., periwinkles and mud snails), crabs, and small bivalves (e.g., blue mussels and clams).
-Females have broad plates on their jaws to help in crushing their prey.
-Terrapins also eat carrion, fish, marine worms, and insects.
-Terrapins are almost strictly carnivorous, although a small amount of plant material is sometimes accidently ingested while eating other prey.
+Diamondbacks are well adapted for eating hard-shelled prey, including aquatic snails, crabs and small bivalves, such as blue mussels and clams.
+Females have broad plates on their jaws to help crush prey.
+Terrapins also eat carrion, fish, marine worms and insects.
+They are almost strictly carnivorous but sometimes ingest small amounts of plant material while eating other prey.

-Terrapins are attracted to the same baits used to lure blue crabs in both commercial and recreational crab pots.
-Air-breathing terrapins will eventually drown in a submerged crab pot or other commercial fishing gear.
+Terrapins are attracted to the same bait used to lure blue crabs.
+When trapped in submerged crab pots or commercial fishing gear, air-breathing terrapins will eventually drown.
 The loss of adult terrapins in crab pots is believed to be a main cause of population declines in many parts of their range.

 Almost all deaths in crab pots could be prevented by equipping these traps with turtle excluders, or “bycatch reduction devices” (BRDs).
-This easy modification of crab pots allows large crabs to enter and keeps adult terrapins out.
+This simple modification still allows large crabs to enter but keeps adult terrapins out.
 Maryland crabbing regulations require that all recreational crab pots (waterfront property owners are allowed two) be equipped with BRDs.

-The Maryland Department of Natural Resources provides information on how to make excluders.
-These simple devices can also be purchased at many bait shops.
+The Maryland Department of Natural Resources provides information on how to make excluders, and the devices can also be purchased at many bait shops.